-- Grade 11 - 2 semesters required, 2 credits; 2 credits maximum - Weighted Grade - Required Prerequisites: Principles of Biomedical Sciences and Human Body Systems - Fulfills a Science requirement for all diplomas (Core 40 Science Course) - · Counts as an Elective or Directed Elective for all diplomas improve the quality of life, including gene therapy, pharmacology, surgery, prosthetics, rehabilitation, and supportive care.
+- Grade 11 - 2 semesters required, 2 credits; 2 credits maximum - Weighted Grade - Required Prerequisites: Principles of Biomedical Sciences and Human Body Systems - Fulfills a Science requirement for all diplomas (Core 40 Science Course) - Counts as an Elective or Directed Elective for all diplomas

+Medical Interventions is a course that studies medical practices including interventions to support humans in treating disease and maintaining health.
+Using a project-based learning approach, students will investigate various medical interventions that extend and improve the quality of life, including gene therapy, pharmacology, surgery, prosthetics, rehabilitation, and supportive care.
 Students will also study the design and development of various interventions.
 Lessons will cover the history of organ transplants and gene therapy with additional readings from current scientific literature addressing cutting edge developments.
 NOTE: This course aligns with the PLTW Medical Interventions curriculum.
 Use of the PLTW Curriculum may require additional training and membership in the PLTW network.